kubewarden/kubewarden.io/content/blog/2025/11/kubewarden-1.31-release.md

 ```

 And now, we can create the new trusted root config, and pass it to
-kwctl using the new `--trust-config` flag:
+kwctl using the new `--sigstore-trust-config` flag:

 ```console
 $ cosign trusted-root create \